 McKennie to miss vital USMNT World Cup qualifiers as Juventus rule injured midfielder out until next season

+USMNT midfielder McKennie ruled out until end of season by Juventus boss Allegri

-Juventus midfielder Weston McKennie will sit out vital 2022 World Cup qualifiers for the United States national team after seeing a foot injury bring his season to a premature conclusion.
+Juventus midfielder Weston McKennie will sit the rest of the season after seeing a foot injury bring his season to a premature conclusion.

 The 23-year-old suffered an untimely fracture during a Champions League last-16 outing against Villarreal on February 22.